 The Emergency Response Team is a specialized joint unit between the Miramichi Police Force and Bathurst Police Force consisting of officers from both the Patrol and Criminal Investigations Divisions.

-ERT began as a Containment Team formed in 2009 with its reason for inception being to train a team of Officers in tactics to be utilized in higher risk situations to aid in reducing the possibility of dangerous/lethal encounters for both Officers and Civilians with emphasis placed on Less Lethal applications.
+ERT began as a Containment Team with its reason for inception being to train a team of Officers in tactics to be utilized in higher risk situations to aid in reducing the possibility of dangerous/lethal encounters for both Officers and Civilians with emphasis placed on Less Lethal applications.

 The Team’s uses are for, but not limited to, the execution of high risk warrants, high risk vehicle takedowns and barricaded suspects as well as any other operational incident deemed necessary.

 ERT has a Team Leader, a Hostage Negotiator, a Medic, two Snipers and a range of Specialized Equipment used to assist them in their duties.

 Crime Reduction Unit (CRU)

 The Crime Reduction Unit is a two officer unit mobilized in May of 2014.